-Setting these goals may be simple but keeping them may not always be.
 Starting or increasing a fitness routine with an ill-prepared body means a greater likelihood of injury and a greater likelihood that the injury will derail you.
+You deserve the best change to be successful.

-Here are a few ways adding stretch protocols into your daily life will allow your body to feel restored and at its best to make sure your goals stick.
+Here are a few ways adding stretch protocols into your daily life will allow your body to feel restored and at its best to make sure your goals stick for the long run.

 REDUCES LIKELIHOOD OF INJURY